AcademySoftwareFoundation/OpenColorIO/docs/releases/ocio_2_2.rst

 so is to add a new tool, similar to FileTransform that applies a Named Transform.

-What is new in OCIO 2.2 is that the code for applying these is now simpler with the introduction of several new getProcessor calls that will return a Processor directly from a NamedTransform object.
+What is new in OCIO 2.2 is that the code for applying these is now simpler with the introduction of several new getProcessor methods on the Config class that will return a Processor directly from a NamedTransform object.

+In addition, the NamedTransform class has a GetTransform method that returns a (regular) Transform object for a given direction.
+It will create the transform from the inverse direction if the transform for the requested direction is missing.

 Circular OCIO / OIIO Build Dependency Solution